sergiokopplin/indigo/_posts/2017-08-14-adding-configuring-social-links.markdown

     social-links-order: [github, facebook, twitter, medium, email]
     ```

+## Compatibility

+These changes are fully backward compatible with the previous social link configuration set in `_config.yml`.
+No changes are needed as long as you did not make modifications to your own [`_includes/social-links.html`][1].

+If you use the new `social-links-order` variable, ensure that you add all the social media names to the list, otherwise they will not show up.

-## Additions for scientific users
+## Additions for scientific/academic users

-For users in the scientific field who wish to link out to relevant resources that track their publication records, citation impact metrics, etc., Indigo now offers a set of scientific social linkouts to the following websites:
+For users in the scientific/academic fields who wish to link out to relevant resources that track their publication records, citation impact metrics, etc., Indigo now offers a set of scientific social linkouts to the following websites:

 - **Google Scholar**
 - **ResearchGate**